 If you're ready to start enjoying pumpkin everything the second that you hear whispers of fall, you're going to love these gluten-free muffins!
 (Also be sure to try this granola to really get your fix of this winter squash).

-Fluffy, packed full of pumpkin and spice and ready in under an hour, they are perfect served for breakfast, a snack or even dessert.
+Fluffy, packed full of pumpkin and spice and ready in under an hour, they are perfect served for breakfast, a snack or even dessert (as are these pumpkin oatmeal bars).

 In place of wheat flour, these muffins are made using oat flour which is made up of just one ingredient- whole grain oats (just like these banana muffins).